 Spontaneous bacterial peritonitis (SBP) is one of the most frequently encountered bacterial infections in patients with cirrhosis, and most commonly seen in patients with end-stage liver disease.

-Key symptoms are abdominal pain, fever, vomiting, altered mental status, and GI bleeding.
+Key symptoms are abdominal pain, fever, vomiting, altered mental status, and gastrointestinal bleeding.
 However, patients are commonly minimally symptomatic, and may even be asymptomatic.

 Defined by an ascitic fluid absolute neutrophil count >250 cells/mm³, whether or not there is culture growth.